hellohaptik/chatbot_ner/README.md

 the strong need of building a framework which is tailored for Conversational AI and also supports Indian languages.
 Currently Chatbot-ner supports **English, Hindi, Gujarati, Marathi, Bengali and Tamil** and their code mixed form.
 Currently this framework uses heuristics along with few NLP techniques to extract necessary entities from languages with sparse data.
-API structure of Chatbot ner is designed keeping in mind usability for chatbot developers.
+API structure of Chatbot ner is designed keeping in mind usability for Conversational AI developers.
 Team at Haptik is continuously working towards scaling this framework for **all Indian languages and their respective local dialects**.

 ### **Installation**
 Detail documentation on how to setup Chatbot NER on your system using docker is available [here](docs/install.md).
 We